gofullthrottle/R-MacVim/README.md

 - If you want to use R.app instead of R64.app, also add the following to your .vimrc file:

         let g:r_macvim_use32 = 1

+- For >= R 3.0.0, this script is not working, a quick fix is to add this

+        let g:r_macvim_use32 = 1